ec-edelivery/dynamic-discovery-federated-infrastructure/uc04-registration/README.md

 The primary advantage of this model is its superior backward compatibility with the registration process using existing SML service API.
-The only change required is that SMPs must register with each SML authoritative subzone service where they intend to offer for participant.
+The only change required is that SMPs must register with each SML authoritative subzone service where they intend to offer for participants.
 Another significant benefit is that the SML service provider is solely responsible for maintaining a clean SML DNS records, without "dangling" records spread across multiple DNS servers.